svdgraaf/serverless-screenshot/README.md

 ```

 ## List available screenshot sizes
-After creating a screenshot, you can see all the availabe sizes:
+After creating a screenshot, you can see all the available sizes with a GET:
 ```bash
 curl -X GET "https://123j6pi123.execute-api.us-east-1.amazonaws.com/dev/screenshots?url=http://google.com/" -H "x-api-key: [your-api-key]"
 {